inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 **TODO** what it is, where it is and how to add it

 In Ethernet switches, VLAN policies specify how packets are assigned to VLANs, based on incoming and outgoing interfaces.
-The policies can be configured in the :ned:`VlanPolicyLayer` submodule.
-The VLAN policy layer is a submodule of the bridging layer in :ned:`EthernetSwitch`:
+VLAN policies can be created using the :ned:`VlanPolicyLayer` submodule, which is a submodule of the bridging layer in :ned:`EthernetSwitch`.
+The bridging layer contains optional submodules such as **TODO**

 **TODO** what is the bridging layer and defaults ?